-The Applicant retained a consultant to identify Preferred and Alternate sites that would meet economic and engineering requirements for the project, while also minimizing associated ecological, cultural, and land use impacts.
-A project study area was defined to include land within a mile of the existing Beaver-Davis Besse 345 kV Transmission Line and the existing Beaver-Greenfield and Avery-Greenfield 138 kV transmission lines.
-The consultant then identified and mapped ecological and cultural features in the study area that represent possible constraints to project construction.
-Primary constraints included woodlots, wetlands, habitat of endangered or threatened species, sensitive land uses, and sites of historic or archeological significance.
+The Applicant identified Preferred and Alternate sites that would meet economic and engineering requirements for the project, while also minimizing associated ecological, cultural, and land use impacts.
+A project study area was defined to include land within approximately three square miles of two existing transmission line intersection points: the North Star Steel 345 kV transmission line connection to the Allen Junction-Midway 345 kV transmission line; and the Allen Junction-Midway 345 kV transmission line intersection with the Delta-Swanton 138 kV transmission line.
+The consultant then identified and mapped land use, environmental, cultural, and engineering features in the study area that represent possible advantages or constraints to project construction.

-Six potential properties were identified that contain desirable attributes and avoid major constraints to the greatest extent practicable.
+Primary constraints included woodlots, wetlands, habitat of endangered or threatened species, sensitive land uses, and sites of historic or archaeological significance.
+Five potential properties were identified that contain desirable attributes and avoid major constraints to the greatest extent practicable.
 The consultant ranked the overall desirability of these potential sites based on their quantitative and qualitative characteristics.
 The Applicant then selected the two highest ranking locations as the Preferred and Alternate sites.
-Due to a high degree of attribute homogeneity between the candidate locations, the selection of the Preferred and Alternate Sites was largely determined by site control and engineering considerations.
-The Preferred Site is owned by the Applicant, while the Alternate Site is under private ownership.
-Furthermore, the Preferred and Alternate sites require the least amount of new transmission line construction out of all the sites considered in the study.
+Due to a high degree of attribute homogeneity between the candidate locations, the selection of the Preferred and Alternate sites was largely determined by site control and engineering considerations.
+The Preferred Site is owned by the Applicant and would require the least amount of new transmission line construction.
+The Alternate Site is under private ownership and would require the second least amount of new transmission line construction.